Armoloy Case Studies

 Design & Measurement

 The study’s methodology focused on several key variables.
-The dependent variables were the depth of wear (measured at the resin impact point), the cycle count, and observable wear indications such as scratches and chips.
+The depth of wear (measured at the resin impact point), the cycle count, and observable wear indications such as scratches and chips served as the dependent variables.
 Independent variables included the core substrate material and the coating applied.
 The study hypothesized that the most significant wear factors in the mold cavity were the glass fibers in the resin.
-Data collection for the coated copper alloys was conducted through a meticulously planned screening experiment, utilizing both a custom-built gauge and a WYCO interference microscope for precise measurements.
+Researchers collected data for the coated copper alloys through a meticulously planned screening experiment, utilizing both a custom-built gauge and a WYCO interference microscope for precise measurements.

 Findings